Questfall/docs/mining/magic.md

 ### Spell Examples

-IMAGE OF SPELL CARDS
+IMAGE OF SPELL CARDS and/or Questfall Spells PDF

-Reduces the character's stamina usage

-Increases all the effects of clothing by % for some time

-May transforms Elixir randomly to another one of the same tier

-Increase the chance of getting multiple and missing Shards

 * * *